Maya Rudolph: Television and film

 Rudolph was in the improv troupe the Groundlings, where she met future Saturday Night Live cast member Will Forte.
-She joined the cast of Saturday Night Live as a featured player for the final three episodes of the 1999–2000 season through 2007.
+She joined the cast of Saturday Night Live as a featured player for the final three episodes of the 1999–2000 season and stayed until 2007.
 She has made several cameo appearances over the years.
 Since the 45th-season premiere, she has occasionally portrayed Vice President Kamala Harris, a performance acknowledged by Harris.
+After Harris became the presumptive 2024 Democratic presidential candidate, Rudolph agreed to portray Harris on SNL through the 2024 election; pre-production on season 3 of her show Loot was postponed to accommodate her role.

 She has appeared in many other television shows, including the CBS medical drama series City of Angels and Chicago Hope.
-She had small parts in Chuck & Buck, Gattaca, As Good as It Gets, Duplex, and Duets; she was also a music supervisor for Duets.
+She had small parts in Gattaca (1997), As Good as It Gets (1997), Chuck & Buck (2000), Duets (2000), Duplex (2003), and 50 First Dates (2004); she was also a music supervisor for Duets.
 Her first prominent film role came in 2006 with A Prairie Home Companion.
 Earlier, she had costarred with Luke Wilson in the 2005 Mike Judge sci-fi comedy Idiocracy, although that film was shelved until September 2006 and then only given a limited release.
 She also guest-starred as Rapunzel in the DreamWorks animated film Shrek the Third.
 She guest-starred as Julia in The Simpsons episode "The Homer of Seville".
 Rudolph guest-starred as character Athena Scooberman in NBC's Kath & Kim, and starred in the film Away We Go with The Office star John Krasinski.

-In 2010, she appeared in Grown Ups starring Adam Sandler, where she played the wife of Chris Rock's character.
+In 2010, she appeared in Grown Ups starring Adam Sandler, where she played the wife of Chris Rock's character, and returned for the 2013 sequel, Grown Ups 2.
 In 2011, she appeared in Bridesmaids with Saturday Night Live colleague Kristen Wiig, and in 2013 she played a supporting role in The Way, Way Back as the girlfriend of Sam Rockwell's character.
-She co-starred in the NBC sitcom Up All Night, with Christina Applegate and Will Arnett.
+From 2011 to 2012, she co-starred in the NBC sitcom Up All Night, with Christina Applegate and Will Arnett.
+In 2013, she voiced Burn in the DreamWorks Animation film Turbo.
 Rudolph's self-titled variety show television pilot aired on May 19, 2014, but the show did not go beyond that.
+Also in 2014, she voiced Precious in the animated film The Nut Job, as well as in the 2017 sequel The Nut Job 2: Nutty by Nature, and voiced Aunt Cass in the Disney animated film Big Hero 6.

 It was later announced that she would star in an NBC variety series Maya & Marty with Martin Short, which debuted on May 31, 2016.
 Her next series, Forever, premiered on September 14, 2018, on Amazon Video.
-As a voice actress, she had various roles in the Netflix animated series Big Mouth, premiering in 2017.
+As a voice actress, she voiced Matilda in The Angry Birds Movie (2016) and The Angry Birds Movie 2 (2019), voiced Smiler in the animated The Emoji Movie (2017), and had various roles in the Netflix animated series Big Mouth, premiering in 2017.